AbstractSDK/contracts/packages/abstract-ibc-host/README.md

 Proxy a set of execute messages to the OS's proxy on the host chain.

 ### App
-Provide the app-specific execute message that resolves into a `Vec<CosmosMsg>` that's then called on the proxy contract.
+Provide the app-specific execute messages that resolve into a `Vec<CosmosMsg>` that's then called on the proxy contract.
 This endpoint provides client chains with an interface to the application logic available on the app chain.